 And, as it turns out, a strong social network can include your online and social media network.
-In a recent study carried out by University of California San Diego and Yale University in collaboration with Facebook, using the social media platform Facebook correlates to longer life—so long as you’re using it to keep up with your real-life social relationships.
+In fact, a study carried out by the University of California San Diego and Yale University in collaboration with Facebook, found that using Facebook correlated to a longer life.
+That is, as long as you’re using it to keep up with your real-life social relationships.

 To maintain and improve your social relationships, make a point of staying connected to your friends and family members near and far.
-Look for opportunities to volunteer in your community, join a club, or take a class where you’ll meet new people who could become friends.
+Look for opportunities to volunteer in your community.
+You can also join a club or take a class where you’ll meet new people who could become friends.
 Think of maintaining relationships as a form of self-care that may add years to your life.